FarabiAkash/si-initiative/README.md

 # SI Initiative

-SI Initiative is a modern web application built with Next.js 15 and React 19, designed to deliver an engaging and seamless user experience.
+CMED is a modern web application built with Next.js 15 and React 19, designed to deliver an engaging and seamless user experience.
 The project integrates cutting-edge technologies like Tailwind CSS for styling and React Slick for smooth carousel functionality.

 ## 🚀 Features